shrikantkashi2510-gif/enterprise-ai-operations-agent/README.md

 ---

-## Primary Use Case (v1)
+## Example Business Use Case

-**AI-powered customer support for a SaaS product**
+### AI-Powered Customer Support (Production Scenario)

-Incoming support tickets are processed through an agentic pipeline that:
+Incoming support requests are processed through a governed agentic pipeline that:

-1. Retrieves relevant knowledge
+1. Retrieves only high-signal, bounded knowledge
-2. Generates a response
+2. Generates a response within defined quality thresholds
-3. Evaluates confidence and risk
+3. Evaluates confidence, risk, and cost
-4. Either auto-responds or escalates to a human
+4. Automatically responds or escalates to a human

+This ensures AI assistance improves efficiency **without introducing uncontrolled risk**.

 ---